EmperorJacoba/PenguinChartEditor/README.md

 Penguin Chart Editor is a work-in-progress chart editing software for Guitar Hero/Rock Band-style rhythm games, that will support five-fret and six-fret guitar-based instruments, four-lane and eight-lane (Elite) drums, and most importantly, **Vocals/Harmonies gamemodes**.
 Pro Keys is a reach goal, pro guitar/bass & 5L drums are not planned but are considered.

-Unlike other chart editors, Penguin separates the stages of chart editing into distinctive "tabs," each structured to best achieve a certain task.
+Unlike other chart editors, Penguin separates the stages of chart editing into distinctive "tabs," each structured and streamlined to best achieve certain charting tasks.
+Each tab is designed in a simple, accessible, and user-friendly way.
 This method of chart editing is inspired by Steinberg's Dorico, a program used for creating sheet music.

 ## An important note about Penguin